AlanPerezD/ChatApp/README.md

 ## Description

 This app let you to make chat groups, add people, send messages, checkmark for readed message and an feed for chats.
-I use ChatEngine as the API for handling the chats and basic design.
+I use ChatEngine as the API for handling the backend and react-chat-engine for the components.
 It's need an re-design and add infinite scrollbar for messages and an register form.

 ### How to build and deploy